 A noir, dark, and witty psychological romance, ‘Frank & Lola’ is a stupendous depiction of male obsession and jealousy for the woman of his life.
 Intoxicated with violence, seduction, and sex, ‘Frank & Lola’ is a mesmerizing erotic thriller about Frank, an excessively possessive and obsessed chef in Las Vegas, and Lola, a newbie in town who happens to cross paths with Frank.
 The story then takes various twists and turns as the secret of this mysterious young woman is revealed slowly and gradually, which eventually forces Frank into fits of trauma triggered by a psychological compulsion.

-‘Frank and Lola’ finds a great star in Michael Shannon, who profoundly showcases the versions of Frank’s character, which escalates from loving to violent, compulsive, possessive, and ultimately to broken and lonely.
+‘Frank and Lola’ finds an excellent star in Michael Shannon, who profoundly showcases the versions of Frank’s character, which escalates from loving to violent, compulsive, possessive, and ultimately to broken and lonely.
 He is well supported by Imogen Poots, who proves her acting credibility, as well as her talent over many other actresses.
 Moreover, fine praise for director Matthew Ross, who successfully sustains a hit directorial debut that digs deeper into the perceptive observations of the viewers.
 You can stream ‘Frank & Lola’ here.

 10. Circle of Two (1981)

-This Canadian drama stretches out the age difference further than any other film on this list.
+This Canadian drama, also known as ‘Obsession,’ stretches out the age difference further than any other film on this list.
 This time, a tender 16-year-old girl who writes poems falls in love and commences an innocent yet quite emotional relationship with an older painter at the age of 60.
 It is a long and realistic portrayal of such an unsure and doubtful situation, yet it gives us a good insight into each character, making them very likable and truthful.
 With Richard Burton taking on the role of the painter and Tatum O’Neal the one of teenage Sarah Norton, this dramatic story takes on the controversial “Lolita Complex” and brings it into an everyday type of environment, where things might not even seem that difficult to accept when love is at the core of the character’s actions.
 You can stream it here.

 9. Quills (2000)

-A critical blockbuster, ‘Quills’ is a semi-fictionalised biography of French philosopher and writer Marquis de Sade, who was known for his hedonist sexual lifestyle, which inspired his many erotic works, and also led him to years of incarceration and imprisonment.
+A critical blockbuster, ‘Quills’ is a semi-fictionalized biography of French philosopher and writer Marquis de Sade, who was known for his hedonist sexual lifestyle, which inspired his many erotic works and also led him to years of incarceration and imprisonment.
 The film depicts the later years of his life in a French asylum, where he tries to battle the forced treatment for his ‘insanity,’ as well as his sexual compulsion and unwanted advances toward young women.
 In between this story about Sade and his psychological state is the young laundress Madeleine, who admires Sade’s work and is subsequently driven toward him out of love.
 Though this is a minor part of a much larger plot, the romance between Madeleine (played by Kate Winslet ) and Sade (played by Geoffery Rush) drew a lot of attention among film critics and audiences.
 The film’s depiction of nudity and sexual violence, though criticized, added to the realism in Philip Kauffman’s direction.

 Besides Kauffman’s direction, ‘Quills’ marked Rush’s finest performance to date apart from the equally mesmerizing role of Hector Barbosa in ‘Pirates of the Caribbean.’
 While Rush was at his best, Winslet left another spot of her perfection in ‘Quills’ within a short time of her Academy Award-nominated role in ‘Titanic’ (1997).
 Joining this team of flamboyants is Joaquin Phoenix as du Coulmier, the director of the asylum containing Sade.
 Du Coulmier is a man who is curious and somehow divided between his duties, his belief in Sade, and his words.
 Supported by a large ensemble, ‘Quills’ is a stylish and terrifyingly good period drama.
 You can check out the movie here.